-Triclopyr was registered for forestry.
+Triclopyr was initially registered for forestry.
 Currently, it's often used in agricultural applications, and it's also formulated for turfgrass and use around certain landscape plants.
-The primary reason it's used to treat weeds in turfgrass is because it targets broadleaf weeds, which means it typically doesn't harm grassy plants.

 Triclopyr works through systemic action.
-In other words, it enters a plant through the plant's roots, foliage and stems before moving throughout the plant's system and damaging or killing it.
-It is slow-acting, and it doesn't immediately kill a plant.
-Typically, it takes weeks after applying triclopyr before a plant dies.
-It's available in different formulations, including water-soluble concentrates, oil-soluble concentrates and ready-to-use, oil-based concentrates.
+It enters a plant through the roots, foliage and stems and moves through to damage or, over time, to kill it.
+Typically, Triclopyr takes weeks to kill a plant.
+It is available in water-soluble concentrates, oil-soluble concentrates, and ready-to-use, oil-based concentrates.

 Triclopyr is highly water-soluble, allowing it to move throughout the soil, where it may also linger.
 It's best for the environment to use only enough of this chemical to kill weeds and reduce its concentration in the soil.

 Triclopyr is the name of the chemical agent that kills weeds, but there are more than 200 products with different trade names that contain this ingredient.
-Common herbicides that have triclopyr as an active ingredient include Pathfinder, Vastlan, Remedy, Garlon and Tailspin.
+Common herbicides that have Triclopyr as an active ingredient include:

-Vastlan is an example of a product that contains triclopyr in a water-soluble concentrate.
-Used alone, Vastlan is applied to the foliage or on the cut stems of woody plants to kill them as a selective herbicide without harming grasses.
-However, when used in a mixed solution with glyphosate, the active ingredient in Roundup, which is a nonselective herbicide, this combination kills most everything it touches, including turfgrass.
+Vastlan is an example of a product that contains Triclopyr in a water-soluble concentrate.
+Used alone, Vastlan can be applied to the foliage or on the cut stems of woody plants to kill them as a selective herbicide without harming grasses.
+However, it is also used in a mixed solution with glyphosate, and this combination kills most everything it touches, turfgrass included.
+Note that glyphosate is the active ingredient in Roundup, a nonselective herbicide,

-Pathfinder II is an example of a product that contains triclopyr in an oil-based, ready-to-use formulation that is used to kill tree stumps.
-Garlon 4 Ultra is an example of a product that contains triclopyr in an oil-soluble concentrate formula and is commonly applied to woody-stemmed plants to kill them.
+Pathfinder II is an example of a product that contains triclopyr in an oil-based, ready-to-use formulation.
+It is often used to kill tree stumps.
+Garlon 4 Ultra is a product that contains triclopyr in an oil-soluble concentrate formula. commonly applied to woody-stemmed plants to kill them.

 What Are Triclopyr Safety Precautions?

-Triclopyr toxicity research primarily includes laboratory evaluation of rats, rabbits and dogs, and its precise effects on people, such as its potential for causing cancer, have not been fully evaluated.
-Follow all label safety recommendations to minimize exposure and reduce the risks of exposure to triclopyr.
-If you’re exposed to triclopyr, the product label should contain first-aid instructions.
-You can also call the poison control center at 800-222-1222 for treatment advice.
+Triclopyr toxicity research primarily includes laboratory evaluation of rats, rabbits, and dogs, and its precise effects on people, such as its potential for causing cancer, have not been fully evaluated.
+Follow all label safety recommendations to minimize exposure and reduce the risks of exposure to Triclopyr.
+If you’re exposed to Triclopyr, follow the first-aid instructions on the product label or call the poison control center at 800-222-1222 for treatment advice.